John-Allard/treemble-site/docs/scale-calibration.md

 | *Rectangular* | Δ X between clicks |
 | *Circular*    | Δ radius from centre |

-Treemble records the conversion in **pixels per unit**.
-All branch-length tokens generated in Newick will be properly scaled.
+Treemble records the conversion in **units per pixel**.
+All branch-length tokens generated in the Newick will be properly scaled.

 ---

 ### Tips

 * Calibrate **after** zooming; calibration is resolution-independent.
+* It is best to click points that are as far apart as you can, to minimize error.
+* Treemble scaled distances are usually within ~0.1% of their original values.
-* For images without a scale bar, use two tips whose distance you know.
+* For images without a scale bar, you can click two nodes if you know the distance between them.